 TIPH currently has 64 international mission members and 20 local staff members and consists of four divisions: Head of Mission’s Office, Research, Analysis and Information Division, Operational Division and Logistic and Administration Division.
-TIPHs observers come from the six contributing countries and are employed by their respective country’s Ministry of Foreign Affairs and police forces.
+TIPHs observers come from the five contributing countries and are employed by their respective country’s Ministry of Foreign Affairs and police forces.
 In order to fulfil the mandate, TIPH employs Arabic-speaking and Hebrew-speaking observers as well as observers with police or military background.
 TIPH is an unarmed, civilian mission.
 All observers are working in a civilian capacity for TIPH.

 Head of Mission Einar Johnsen

 Brigadier General Johnsen, who served as TIPH Head of Mission from 20 September 2010 to 19 January 2012, has vast experience from international peacebuilding and peacekeeping missions in the Middle East and Balkans.
 After completing his tour as TIPH HOM in 2012, he served as Chief of Arms Control Branch for the Norwegian Armed Forces and served as Deputy Head of Mission for the United Nations Truce Supervision Organisation, UNTSO, in Jerusalem from 2013 to 2015.

 – I am excited to be back in TIPH and my intention is to continue the important work that TIPH is carrying out in the city.
 I have visited Hebron several times since I left the mission in 2012, and it always felt like coming home.
 I am looking forward to work with the Palestinian and Israeli Authorities and support them in their efforts to maintain normal life in the city of Hebron.

 Head of Mission’s Office

 Head of Mission has, with the support of the Deputy Head of Mission, the overall responsibility for the mission, as well as for the relations with both the Israeli and the Palestinian Authorities.